ridvanaltun/easyeda-practise/atmega32U4-breakout/README.md

 # ATMEGA32U4-BREAKOUT

-* Breadbaord friendly
+* Breadbaord friendly.
-* It based on EasyEda
+* It based on EasyEDA.
-* Very detailed, informative
+* Very detailed, informative.
-* Icsp headers included
+* ICSP headers included.
-* Pin names included
+* Pin names included.
-* Crystal and capacitor holes included
+* Crystal and capacitor holes included.
-* There is also one layer version
+* There is also one layer version.

 ## Top Side
 ![alt text](top.png)